 First, you must prove the other driver’s fault.
 As mentioned, you must point to something that the driver did wrong, such as speeding, running a red light, driving drunk, or driving too fast for the road conditions.
 In addition, you must prove that this mistake caused the accident.
 If the accident would have happened regardless, due to the bad weather, then you may not win the lawsuit.
 Your attorney can help fight your case and work to overcome defenses like this.

 As part of your case, you must also prove the damages you suffered.
 This includes providing proof of the injuries you faced, the cost of medical bills, the wages you lost from missed work, and other harms you suffered.
 While insurance might cover damages for medical expenses and lost wages, you may need to take your case to court to receive direct compensation for your pain and suffering and emotional distress.

 Contact Our Miami Car Accident Lawyer Today for a Free Consultation on Your Case

-If you or a loved one was injured in a car crash because of bad weather, contact The Law Offices of Prosper Shaked today.
+If you or a loved one was injured in a car crash because of bad weather, contact Prosper Shaked Accident Injury Attorneys PA today.
 Miami personal injury lawyer Prosper Shaked may be able to take your case and fight to get you the compensation you need.
 To schedule your free consultation, call us today at (305) 694-2676.